When Bousfield localizations and homotopy idempotent functors meet again: Basics on semimodel structures

-\begin{section}{Basics on semimodel structures} In this section we review basic definitions of the theory of semimodel categories.
+In this section we review basic definitions of the theory of semimodel categories.
 The notions of coSpitzweck semimodel structure and of core Quillen adjunction are introduced.
-We will use notation and basic results from \cite{barwick_left_2010, fresse_modules_2009, henry_combinatorial_2020}.
+We will use notation and basic results from \cite{barwick_left_2010, fresse_modules_2009, henry_combinatorial_2023}.

 \paragraph{Semimodel categories.}